What’s better: quality or quantity?

 Phenomenal content means being brave enough to be unique, to think for yourself, and to write your truth, no matter what.

-It also means to write a lot of crappy content in order to develop the right skills to properly translate what’s in your heart and mind in a way that others can empathize with you.
+It also means to write a lot of bad stuff in order to develop the right skills to properly translate what’s in your heart and mind in a way that others can empathize with you.

 That is it.

 Writing is such a simple process.
-It’s us writers who sometimes make it seem like such a terrible, terrible thing.
+It’s bloggers who sometimes make it seem like such a terrible, terrible thing.